HEALTH AND SAFETY

 Americans face many hurdles to obtain quality health care and maintain good health.
 Health system inefficiencies, high costs, and fragmented care place growing burdens on patients, families, businesses, and communities.
 Persistent health inequities remain across socio-economic and racial and ethnic lines and geographic locations.
 There are also complex public health challenges such as the opioid epidemic, obesity and related chronic diseases, and an aging population.

-The special publication compiles the initiative's collection of , and includes overarching priorities laid out by a nonpartisan steering committee.
+The special publication compiles the initiative's collection of 20 expert papers, and includes overarching priorities laid out by a nonpartisan steering committee.
 The papers were informed by a national symposium and build upon lessons learned during previous health care reform experiences.

 Achieving optimal health and health care for the United States requires commitment to three core goals: better health and well-being, high-value health care, and strong science and technology.
 Vigorous leadership is required from every quarter, beginning with federal initiatives, but ultimately anchored in strong efforts at the state and local levels.